-Cleon has a busy public law practice, encompassing civil liberties and human rights, immigration and asylum, education law, healthcare and mental health.
+Cleon has a busy public law practice, encompassing judicial review, civil liberties and human rights, and healthcare and mental health.

-He is the Editor (with Hodge Malek QC and Saima Hanif) of Atkin’s Administrative Court Practice (forthcoming).
+He is the Editor (with Hodge Malek QC and Saima Hanif) of Atkin’s Administrative Court Practice.

 Cleon has extensive experience in judicial review proceedings and has been involved in the following notable cases: